ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 4. edit "Smoothing Angle" to 180

 ![screenshot](https://i.imgur.com/yxDkeGP.png)
-before calculate smooth normal (printscreen of tutorial shader, not NiloToonURP)
+before calculating smooth normal (print screen of the tutorial shader, not NiloToonURP)
 ![screenshot](https://i.imgur.com/uTJ3gxB.png)
-after calculate smooth normal  (printscreen of tutorial shader, not NiloToonURP)
+after calculating smooth normal  (print screen of the tutorial shader, not NiloToonURP)
 ![screenshot](https://i.imgur.com/9Jnnigf.png)

-*NiloToonURP contains a few editor C# scripts, which can help the shader to produce correct lighting and perfect outline together.
+*NiloToonURP(full version) contains a few editor C# scripts, which can help the shader to produce correct lighting and perfect outline together automatically.

-What is NOT included in this simplified example shader?
+What is NOT included in this simplified tutorial shader?
 -------------------
-For simplicity reason, I removed most of the features from the NiloToonURP (deleted 90% of the original shader), else this example shader will be way too complex for reading & learning.
-The removed features are:
+For simplicity reasons, most of the features from the NiloToonURP(full version) are removed, or else for beginners, this simple tutorial example shader will be way too complex for reading & learning.
+Some of the removed features are:
 - face anime lighting (auto-fix face ugly lighting due to vertex normal without modifying .fbx, very important)
-- smooth outline normal auto baking (fix ugly outlines without modifying .fbx once you attach a script on character, very important)
+- smooth outline normal auto baking (auto-fix ugly outlines without modifying .fbx and lighting normal, very important)
-- auto 2D hair shadow on face (very important, it is very difficult to produce good looking shadow result using shadowmap)
+- auto 2D hair shadow on the face (very important, it is very difficult to produce good-looking shadow results on the face using URP's shadow map)
-- sharp const width rim light (Blue Protocol / Genshin Impact)
+- constant width rim light (similar to the method of Blue Protocol / Genshin Impact)
-- tricks to render eye/eyebrow over hair
+- tricks to render eye/eyebrow over hair (ZOffset, stencil, and renderer redraw helpers)
-- hair "angel ring" reflection
 - PBR specular lighting (GGX)
+- all kinds of MatCap features(additive/multiply/shadow/replace...)
-- HSV control shadow & outline color
+- "HSV,tint,texture tint,texture override" shadow & outline color control
-- 2D mouth renderer
-- almost all the extra texture input options like roughness, specular, normal map, detail map...
+- almost all the extra texture input options like roughness, specular, normal map, detail map, parallax, occlusion, emission...
-- LOTS of sliders to control lighting, final color & outline
+- LOTS of sliders to control lighting style, shadow color, final color, outline, rim light...
-- per character "dither fadeinout / rim light / tint / lerp..." control script
+- per character "dither fade inout / rim light / color control / extra outline / dissolve /  ..." control script
-- volume override control of global "dither fadeinout / rim light / tint / lerp..."
+- volume override control of global "rim light / shadow / color control..."
+- special bloom post-process volume that can control the param of character/non-character area separately.
+Usually to prevent character over-bloom, or make the character emitting bloom on allowed areas only
-- anime postprocessing
+- anime postprocessing volume
-- auto phong tessellation
+- shadow control volume
-- perspective removal per character
+- perspective removal per character, to avoid character's 3D distorted by high FOV camera
+- shader stripping editor script, to keep runtime shader memory usage and build time lower
+- (lots of other features)
-- ***just too much for me to write all removed feature here, the full / lite version shader is a totally different level product
+* just too much for me to write all the removed features here, the NiloToonURP(full version) and this simple tutorial shader example are two totally different products already

 How to get a test character model?
 -------------------
-The easiest way to get a character model is by downloading Unity-Chan in the assetstore.
+The easiest way to get a character model is by downloading Unity-Chan in the Unity AssetStore.

-Also, here are some websites that can download models(If the creator allows it)
+Also, here are some websites where you can download models(If the creator allows it)
 - https://3d.nicovideo.jp/
 - https://hub.vroid.com/

 if you downloaded a .pmx file, use MMD4Mecanim to convert it to .fbx & prefab directly inside unity http://stereoarts.jp/

-if you downloaded a .vrm file, use UniVRM to convert it to .fbx & prefab directly inside unity https://github.com/vrm-c/UniVRM
+if you downloaded a .vrm file, use UniVRM to convert it to prefab directly inside Unity https://github.com/vrm-c/UniVRM

 Editor environment requirement
 -----------------------
-- URP 10.3.2
+- URP 12
-- Unity 2020.3
+- Unity 2021.3

 ---------------------------
-Apply our shader to another model (2020-2 early version screen shots) https://youtu.be/uVI_QOioER4
+Apply our shader to another model (2020-2 early version screenshots) https://youtu.be/uVI_QOioER4

 ![screenshot](https://i.imgur.com/LBTNZCH.png)